Kliff Kingsbury: College career

 Following the 2002 season, he was awarded the Sammy Baugh Trophy, annually presented to the nation's best college passer.
 He was additionally selected as a Verizon/CoSIDA Academic All-American and Player of the Year, a unanimous All-Big 12 Conference first-team selection, was named the Associated Press Offensive Player of the Year, and finished 9th in Heisman Trophy voting.
 These awards followed a season during which he shattered his own school single-season records by completing 479 of 712 passes (67.3 percent) for 5,017 yards, 45 touchdowns and just 13 interceptions.
 He also added two rushing scores on 102 carries.

 He, along with Graham Harrell, are the only Texas Tech quarterbacks to have beaten both the Oklahoma Sooners and Texas Longhorns during their careers as starters.
-Kingsbury led Tech to 3 bowl games in his 3 years as a starter, with a 24-16 overall record.
+Kingsbury led Tech to 3 bowl games in his 3 years as a starter, with a 24–16 overall record.
 In 2003, he held the NCAA records for career plays, career plays per game, single season and career passing attempts, single season and career passing completions, highest single game completion percentage, career lowest percentage of passes intercepted, and most single season and career games gaining 200 yards or more.

 Kingsbury was only the third player in college football history to throw for over 10,000 yards, gain over 10,000 yards in total offense and complete over 1,000 passes in a career.
 He also became just the fourth player in college football to throw for over 3,000 yards three times during his career.
 Kingsbury was also an Academic All-Big 12 Conference choice following his sophomore campaign in 2000.

-College statistics

 Professional career

+New England Patriots

-Kingsbury was selected by the New England Patriots with the 201st overall selection (6th round) of the 2003 NFL Draft.
+Kingsbury was selected by the New England Patriots with the 201st overall selection (6th round) of the 2003 NFL draft.
 He did not play in his rookie season of 2003, spending the year on the Patriots' injured reserve with an arm injury.
 He did, however, get a Super Bowl ring.
 He was waived by the Patriots on September 6, 2004.

+New Orleans Saints

 He was signed by the New Orleans Saints to the team's practice squad, where he spent the entire 2004 season.
 He went to training camp with the Saints that season and completed 10-of-21 passes for 139 yards with a long of 57 yards and two interceptions.

+Denver Broncos

 He was signed to the Denver Broncos' practice squad on September 6, 2005, and was released on September 21, 2005.

+New York Jets

 He then signed with the New York Jets on September 28, 2005.
 Kingsbury made his NFL debut on November 20, 2005, playing part of the fourth quarter for the Jets against the Denver Broncos.
 He completed one of two pass attempts for 17 yards.